“Come, follow Me, and I will make you killers of men.” (Matthew 4:19)

-In August, they’re opening the first Kwong Bible school to train a new generation of pastors, which has pushed Romans to the top of their list. (“It’s pretty hard … to study New Testament theology without the book of Romans,” Mark says.)
+In 2017, they opened the first Kwong Bible school to train a new generation of pastors, which pushed Romans to the top of their list. (“It’s pretty hard … to study New Testament theology without the book of Romans,” Mark says.)

 After that, they hope to finish the New Testament and the Psalms, as well as Deuteronomy and Isaiah — books that can speak to the Kwongs’ struggle to leave former gods.